DiceNameIsMy/vut-itu/docs/Navrh.md

 #### 2.3.1 Architecture: MVVM at FE
 We have defined 3 layers of a FE part of the application:
 - View: Takes care of GUI representation.
-Listens for changes in ViewModel layer & re-renders GUI elements when someting changes.
+Listens for changes in ViewModel layer & re-renders GUI elements when something changes.
 Sends events, actions, that ViewModel elements can react to.
 - ViewModel: Is a representation of the application state.
 It defines actions that can be made, like "Add place to trip", "Upload document", "Duplicate the trip", etc.
 - Model: A representation of data actually being stored.